EC Default Banner

 How are we collecting this information?
 What is the source?

-We collect the majority of information directly from you through the college’s Direct Enrolment application form.
+We collect most information directly from you through the college’s Direct Enrolment application form, or it is created whilst you study with us, e.g., attendance and results information.
 We may also receive relevant information about you from your School/Local Authority.

 The lawful basis for the processing